clouditor/cloud-property-graph/ppg-testing-library/Unawareness/U3-no-access-or-portability/Go-validation/README.md

-# Test Case Description: U3 No Access Or Portability -- Go -- Validation
+# Test Case Description: U3 No Access Or Portability -- Go Validation
-- Threat description:
-- Expected test outcome:
+- Expected test outcome: No No Access Or Portability threat should be detected here.